horror-vacui/asciidump2svg/README.md

 - paths sometime results in meaninglessly big widths, and the text output is obscured.
 As a result asciidump2svg does not recognize an entry as a valid object and omits it from the SVG.
 Converting paths to polygons by strem-out seems to circumvent this error.
 - merged polygons and paths might also results in oversized and non-physical asciidump output.

+Suggestion: Always compare the number of objects streamed out with the number of object processed by `ascii2dump`.
+The number of polygons written into the SVG is returned to the `stdout`.
+If you are in doubt, whether everything is processed from teh gds, you can open the gds with [klayout](https://github.com/KLayout/klayout).